MW: Hi Natasha. So great to see you and thanks for being here on the podcast today.

 I’ve done radio before, as well.
 I had a Weekly Wellness session on our local radio station here in the country and people would come up to me in the street and go “Oh, you’re that person on that wellness segment.”
 You get in everybody’s ears, in their brains.

-NB: Yeah, it’s very difficult as a mother and I would say, like, I’m just reading them how to break up with your phone, and there are people who they don’t want to be on social media.
+NB: Yeah, it’s very difficult as a mother and I would say, like, I’m just reading them how to break up with your phone, and there are people who don’t want to be on social media.

 I mean, I never really wanted to in the first place.
 It was my work.
 I’m happy to do it for work.
-But in terms of how I receive information I might read your blog, you know, I might be more inclined to read your email then to find you on social media now, so it’s worth knowing that you don’t have to do the social media thing.
+But in terms of how I receive information I might read your blog, you know, I might be more inclined to read your email than to find you on social media now, so it’s worth knowing that you don’t have to do the social media thing.

 Leonie Orson, who is massive, recently just quit social media and I mean, she’s already very established.
 So I feel like she’s in a different position.